On this page

 The best searches are layered

-A strong online investigation is usually layered.
+A strong online investigation is layered.
 Broad context comes first.
 Local record systems come later once the person and place are clearer.
-I find that researchers who skip the broad step spend far more time sorting through irrelevant results in local systems.
+Researchers who skip the broad step spend far more time sorting through irrelevant results in local systems.

 Mistakes to avoid